Rahman-22/DotNetAsessment/README.md

 ## Prerequisites
 To run this project locally, you will need:
 * [.NET SDK](https://dotnet.microsoft.com/download) (Built using .NET 10.0)
 * No external database server is required.
-This project uses **Entity Framework Core with SQLite** for portability and ease of testing.
+This project uses **Entity Framework Core with SQLite** for easy testing.

 ## How to Run the Project